 The Rogue driver features the incredible Jailbreak Technology that helps this club stand out as being different from the rest.
 The Jailbreak bars work like tiny trampolines behind the clubface of the driver.
 They help the ball to launch off the face and get plenty of distance.

 The Rogue Driver also has the classic VFT technology that Callaway has been using for many years.
 VFT stands for variable face thickness, and it helps to make the driver more forgiving in the places where people tend to miss most often.

 When Callaway designed the Rogue driver, they wanted the best speed technology on the market.
 They decided working with Boeing would make a great deal of sense when it comes to getting incredible speed and an aerodynamic shape.
 The partnership was quite successful, and the Rogue driver proved to be faster and more powerful than previous models from Callaway.

-The Aldila Synergy shaft is a perfect weight and flex for seniors, and this is not a heavy or cumbersome club to swing.
+The Aldila Synergy shaft is a perfect weight and senior flex, and this is not a heavy or cumbersome club to swing.
 The only real downside that some people had with the Rogue driver was that it didn’t have the best sound.
-If you can get past the sound, the driver’s performance and pricing make it a terrific option for the senior golfer.
+If you can get past the sound, the driver’s performance and pricing make it a terrific drivers for senior golfers.

 3. TaylorMade SIM MAX

 TaylorMade makes some of the fastest products on the market.
 The SIM Max is one of the best golf drivers for seniors seeking extra distance and performance in their game.

 TaylorMade drivers are known for their speed.
 If it is the distance you are looking for and you want some extra ball speed out of your shots, the SIM Max is the way to go.
 If you saw the TaylorMade M6 driver last year, you will notice that the SIM Max has a slightly different shape.